Walid bin Attash

 Walid Muhammad Salih bin Mubarak bin Attash (وليد محمد صالح بن مبارك بن عتش; born 1978) is a Yemeni prisoner held at the United States' Guantanamo Bay detention camp under terrorism-related charges and is suspected of playing a key role in the early stages of the 9/11 attacks.
 The Office of the Director of National Intelligence has described him as a "scion of a terrorist family".
 American prosecutors at the Guantanamo military commissions allege that he helped in the preparation of the 1998 East Africa Embassy bombings and the 2000 USS Cole bombing and acted as a bodyguard to Osama bin Laden, gaining himself the reputation of an "errand boy".
 He is formally charged with selecting and helping to train several of the hijackers of the September 11 attacks.
 On 31 July 2024, Attash agreed to plead guilty to avoid the death penalty.
-His plea deal was revoked by Secretary of Defense Lloyd Austin two days later.
+His plea deal was revoked by then-Secretary of Defense Lloyd Austin two days later.

 Life

 Hailing from a prominent Saudi family on friendly terms with Osama bin Laden, Attash had several brothers fighting during the tumultuous 1990s in Afghanistan.
 His family was deported from Yemen based on his father's radical views, and he grew up in Saudi Arabia.
+In his youth, he ran afoul of Saudi authorities for using Hashish.

 He studied at the University of Islamic Studies in Karachi, Pakistan.

 Attash lost his right leg in 1997 while fighting against the Northern Alliance and wore a metal prosthesis in its place, leading to the nicknames "Father of the Leg" and Silver, the latter a reference to Long John Silver who similarly had only one real leg.
 His brother was killed in the same battle, and his death led Attash to join al-Qaeda.

 He was asked to help obtain explosives to target the USS The Sullivans in 1999, as part of the intended 2000 millennium attack plots.

 In late 1999, while using the nom de guerre Khallad, Attash phoned Khalid al-Mihdhar, informing him of the upcoming Kuala Lumpur al-Qaeda Summit.
 In January 2000, Attash flew to Malaysia, ostensibly to receive a new prosthetic leg, and attended the summit.
 On January 8, Malaysian Special Branch informed the CIA that Attash had flown to Bangkok together with al-Mihdhar and Nawaf al-Hazmi.
 While there, the FBI received a transcript of a phone call from Fahd al-Quso and one of the bombers, which mentioned giving Attash $5,000 to purchase a new prosthesis.
 During later interrogation, al-Quso confessed that he was handing over $36,000, and that it wasn't actually meant to purchase a prosthesis.

 In October 2000, Attash was identified as the mastermind behind the USS Cole bombing which took place in Aden, Yemen.

 On September 11, 2002, his 17-year-old brother Hassan bin Attash was taken prisoner by Pakistani forces raiding the Tariq Road House, handed over to the Americans and sent to The Dark Prison.